 (Sales Rep assignment per your ID320 subscription)

 If there is a lease entered in EA then the lease completed % field (1) will show the how far into the lease the equipment is and the lease details will be listed, (note payment info comes from the LeaseDetail (Eqp) record, all the other data comes from the Lease record) (2).
 The equipment years field (3) will show the age of the equipment from the date of install and if that field is empty, then the date the equipment record was created.
+Alert uses the first service call date (if machine has been resold) since that's more accurate as to how old the machine is and how long it's been in the field which relates to when it needs to be upgraded.
 The volume percentile field (4) shows where that machine stands within it's model as far as volume is concerned.
 The logic looks at average volume for all active Equipment Records under contract, finds their average volume and divides that by total # of equipment and then ranks.
 If it is an excessively high volume machine, then it would fall within the top 10% of that model.
 Meaning it's volume percentile would be 10% or lower and the alert trigger line at the top would say "This service call has triggered for the following reason(s): Excessively High Vol = Y." If it is an excessively low volume machine, then it would fall in bottom 10% of that model.
 Meaning it's volume percentile would be 10% or below and the alert trigger line at the top would say "This service call has triggered for the following reason(s): Excessively High Vol = Y." This can help to spot machines that were installed in an environment where their suggested monthly volume is being exceeded.
 Machines placed in those scenarios can cost a lot of extra labor and parts because they aren't specified for that kind of volume.
 It can also help you spot low volume machines that possibly need their contract increased.
 The alert also shows the average days between calls (see this for more detail https://support.ceojuice.com/entries/21675999-ID593-Average-Days-Between-Calls-Explanation (5) number of service calls in past year (note 2nd number listed is the average for that model) (6).
 The average monthly volume is based on the average 'Total' copies for the machine (note 2nd number listed is the average for that model).
 So if it's a color machine, then the average monthly volume is based on the average color volume + the average black volume.
 (It's the sum of all meters which track back to a MeterTypeCategory of 'B/W', assuming there are any with a non-zero total, or else the sum of all meters which track back to a Category of 'Total.'
 To that is added the sum of all meters which track back to a Category of 'Color'.
 Doesn't matter whether it's required or whether it's active meter or not.).
 The average presented for the specific Eqp will be 3-month if there is a non-zero value, else 6-month, else 12-month, else since-install (assuming Eqp has an InstallDate) matching eAuto's AMV seen in Meter Reading Console.

 The manufacturer discontinued field (7) and service discontinued field (8) will report based off what you have set for that model within it's settings.